awcasella/TCP-Sockets-Connection/README.md

 # About this Project

 This project's goal is to build a simple chat application using TCP Sockets Connections in several languages (Java, Python and C++).
-It is necessary to have two computers on the same network, or a virtual machine configured.
+It is necessary to have two computers in the same network, or a virtual machine configured.
 One computer will play the server side and the other plays the client side.

 **Note:** It is important to run server first, and then run the client.
 Otherwise, client will never be able to make a connection.